copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - Magic whistle 10 => 100
   - Magic flute 36 => 144
 - Enchantment is ignored when wishing for dragon scales.
+- Artifacts created by naming retain the original material of the object.

 ### Interface changes